tremby/laravel-git-version/README.md

 ### Recommended usage pattern

+Ensure your git tags are pushed to your servers so that the versions are described properly.

 During development and possibly in staging environments allow the version to be determined automatically
 (this is done via `git describe`).